YuseiNaito/koyorobo/README.md

 # koyorobo
 Robot software framework for Arduino Uno

-©2018 Koyo Festival Software team of Electrical and Electronic Engineering Department
+©2018 Koyo Festival Software team of Department of Electrical and Electronic Engineering